pdeljanov/Symphonia/symphonia-codec-pcm/README.md

 # Symphonia PCM Codec

-PCM audio decoders for the Symphonia media framework.
+PCM audio decoders for Project Symphonia.

+:musical_note: **Note:** This crate is part of Symphonia.
+Please use the [`symphonia`](https://crates.io/crates/symphonia) crate instead of this one directly.

 ## Support